pylhc/tfs/doc/quickstart.rst

    # This returns a pandas.DataFrame and makes you lose the headers
    result = pd.concat([df1, df2])

-   # Instead, use our own
+   # Instead, use our own wrapper
    result = tfs.frame.concat([df1, df2])  # you can choose how to merge headers too
    assert isinstance(result, tfs.TfsDataFrame)  # that's ok!